music for voices and saxophones

 Das Wort ward Fleisch | Heinrich Schütz

-A video taken during our sessions recording Revoiced in November 2021 at St Jude-on-the-Hill, Hampstead Garden Suburb.
+Two videos produced during our Revoiced recording sessions in November 2021 at St Jude-on-the-Hill, Hampstead Garden Suburb.

 Filmed by Classical Films